Green Hydrogen As A Key To Carbon Free Economy

 The experts make certain assumptions about the measures to reduce the cost associated with green hydrogen production.
 Some of these are:

-• Production cost will likely fall once electrolyzers are in demand.
+• Production costs will likely fall once electrolyzers are in demand.
 The low level of market demand is holding back the manufacturers from making the needed investments.

 • For AEM electrolysis, the replacement of precious metals with other alternatives can make distributed generation feasible for the mass market.